pgregory/wetracker/docs/index.md

 Demo
 ----

-Go an play, it runs well in the latest Chrome and Firefox, you can load songs in FastTracker 2 .xm format, or if you're musically minded, start from scratch and load your own instrument samples into the instrument editor in .wav or .mp3 format and start writing your own music.
+Don't take my word for it, try it for yourself, it runs well in the latest Chrome and Firefox, you can load songs in FastTracker 2 .xm format, or if you're musically minded, start from scratch and load your own instrument samples into the instrument editor in .wav or .mp3 format and start writing your own music, and let me know how you get on.

 [WeTracker Demo](http://app.wetracker.xyz/)